Ernest Alfonso Gray

 Ernest Alfonso Gray (born February 14, 1878) was an American politician and lawyer from Virginia.
-He served as a member of the Virginia House of Delegates, representing Fluvanna and Goochland counties in 1904.
+A Democrat, he served as a member of the Virginia House of Delegates, representing Fluvanna and Goochland counties in 1904.

 Early life and education

 Ernest Alfonso Gray was born on February 14, 1878, in Clifton, Fluvanna County, Virginia, to Betty Ann (née Leftwich) and Alfonso Alexander Gray.
 He was a descendant of Joel Leftwich, who served as a general in the War of 1812.

 His early education was at Central High School and Edgewood High School in Palmyra, Virginia.
 He studied law at the University of Virginia School of Law starting in 1897.
 He graduated with a Bachelor of Laws and studied at the private law school of Professor Minor.
 He was a member of the Chi Phi fraternity.

 Career

 After graduating, Gray practiced law in Cincinnati, Ohio.

 Gray was a Democrat.
 He served as a member of the Virginia House of Delegates, representing Fluvanna and Goochland counties.